Managing Financial Documents for a Parent With Dementia

 A good place to start is by reviewing their insurance policies to determine whether they cover costs associated with long-term care and what expenses you will pay out-of-pocket.
 Consider changing or moving insurance policies for better future care if applicable.

-You should also take the time to research whether your parent is eligible for financial assistance programs like government-backed Medicaid, which covers services like home care and assisted living for people with dementia.
-Other assistance programs include Veterans' Benefits and Medicare.
+Also, take the time to research whether your parent is eligible for financial assistance programs like government-backed Medicaid, which covers services like home care and assisted living for people with dementia.
+Other assistance may be available from the Veterans Benefits Administration and some Medicare Advantage plans.
 To apply for any of these programs, you must gather all relevant financial documents, which will be easy if you store and organize them with Trustworthy.

 Protecting Against Fraud and Financial Exploitation